 - Life on land

 - Partnerships for the goals.

-Of course, some of these aims are competing with each other.
+Some of these aims compete with each other.
 It is not easy to strike a balance.
-But that is no excuse for failing to challenge those vested interests and injustices which resist the change needed to deliver life’s essentials to everyone.
+But that is no excuse for failing to challenge those vested interests and injustices which work against delivering life’s essentials to everyone.